llccd/WinSU/README.md

     [-g count sid_group1 sid_group2 ...] [user_sid] [-- cmdline]

 -acl SDDL
-    Changes default DACL of the process.
+    Changes default DACL of the process and DACL of the token.
 -d desktop
-    Create process in specified desktop, default "WinSta0\Default".
+    Create process in specified desktop.
 -p priv_present
     The privileges hold by the process, in bitmap form.
     Default is 0xFFFFFFFFE (all avaliable privileges).